dukeboard/kevoree-modeling-framework/gpce2013-experiment/README.md

 #Kevoree JS collaborative editor demo

 ### 1.Requirements
-You need to have nodeJS installed on your machine.
+You need to have (a recent version of) nodeJS installed on your machine.
 Please check that the command `node` is available in a Terminal console.
 		nodeJS (node,npm)

-If you are running a linux be shure that NodeJS and NPM is installed :
+If you are running a linux, you can install Node as follows:

 	sudo add-apt-repository ppa:chris-lea/node.js
 	sudo apt-get update